xenitane/xenitane/README.md

 ## 💫 About Me

 Hi, I'm Tushar Jain.
-I like maths, solving problems and build systems/solutions that help other people.
+I like maths, solving problems, programming/coding and building systems/solutions for fun that sometime make someone smile.

-I love to collaborate to build new things, learn, contribute, and discover new skills.
+I love to collaborate to build new things, learn, contribute, and develop new skills.

-Enthusiast for all things hardware, low-level, mobile/embedded, web, sometimes garnished with ops DS/ML.
+Enthusiast for all things hardware, low-level, mobile/native/embedded, web, sometimes garnished with ops, DS/ML.

 **Living in the terminal, arch/zsh/tmux/nvim + tools.
-Life's too short to code in JAVA.**
+Life's too short to program in `JAVA`.**

 ## 🌐 Socials